-"MP Collateral Manager" and together, the "MP Collateral Managers").
+Manager" and together, the "MP Collateral Managers").

-Each CLO in which the Company invests is managed by an MP Collateral Manager and such CLOs are referred to as "Marble Point CLOs" in this report.
-Similarly, the term "Marble Point LAF" refers to an LAF managed by an MP Collateral Manager.
-Each of the MP Collateral Managers serves as a collateral manager to one or more Marble Point CLOs.
-Please refer to the Investment Manager's Report beginning on page 10 for additional information relating to the Company's investment portfolio and underlying holdings.
+Each CLO in which the Company invests is managed by an MP Collateral Manager or its affiliate Investcorp Credit Management US LLC ("ICMUS").
+Please refer to the Investment Manager's Report beginning on page 11 for additional information relating to the Company's investment portfolio and underlying holdings.

-The Company seeks to diversify investment risk in its portfolio through investments in CLOs and LAFs with exposure in loans that span a range of obligor jurisdictions, industries and sectors, issuance vintages and durations to maturity.
+The Company seeks to diversify investment risk in its portfolio through investments in CLOs and LAFs with exposure to loans that span a range of obligor jurisdictions (primarily US domiciled), industries and sectors, issuance vintages and durations to maturity.